Investor Relations

 Principle 2: Seek to understand and meet shareholder needs and expectations

-The Company is committed to communicating effectively with shareholders to ensure that the Company's strategy and business model are clearly understood and shareholder views are noted.
+The Company is committed to communicating effectively with shareholders to ensure that the Company's strategy and business model are clearly understood, and shareholder views are noted.
 Accordingly, during the year, activities are regularly undertaken to engage with shareholders.

 The Chief Executive Officer and the Chief Financial Officer regularly meet with institutional shareholders to foster a mutual understanding of objectives.
 In particular, an extensive program of meetings with analysts and institutional shareholders is held following the interim and preliminary results announcements.
-Feedback from these meetings and market updates prepared by the Company’s Nomad are presented to the Board to ensure it has an understanding of shareholders’ views.
-The other Non-executive Directors are available to shareholders to discuss strategy and governance issues.
+Feedback from these meetings and market updates prepared by the Company’s Nomad are presented to the board to ensure it has an understanding of shareholders’ views.
+The other non-executive directors are available to shareholders to discuss strategy and governance issues.

-The Company considers that the Annual General Meeting of the Company is a key forum in which the Board and shareholders have an opportunity to communicate.
+The Company considers that the Annual General Meeting of the Company is a key forum in which the board and shareholders have an opportunity to communicate.
 The Notice of the Meeting is sent to shareholders at least 21 days before the meeting.

 Any significant developments of the Company are communicated via stock exchange announcements via RNS which can be found on the Company's website.
 The website also contains a range of corporate information on our business, results and financial performance, including copies of our Annual Report and Accounts, announcements and presentations.